-The purpose of this document is to provide an overview of The New York Times Annotated Corpus.
-The corpus is drawn from the historical archive of The New York Times and includes metadata provided by The New York Times Newsroom, The New York Times Indexing Service and the online production staff at NYTimes.com.
-This corpus contains nearly every article published in The New York Times between January 01, 1987 and June 19, 2007.
-However, articles from wire services that appeared in The New York Times during this period are not included.
+The purpose of this document is to provide an overview of the New York Times Corpus.
+The corpus is drawn from the historical archive of the New York Times and includes metadata provided by the New York Times Newsroom, the New York Times Indexing Service and the online production staff at nytimes.com.
+This corpus contains nearly every article published in the New York Times between January 01, 1987 and June 19th 2007.
+However, articles from wire services that appeared in the New York Times during this period are not included.

-This document starts with an explanation of the contents and structure of the corpus's documents.
-Following that, this document presents an overview of The New York Times production process to provide context for understanding the contents of corpus.
+This document starts with an explanation of the contents and structure of the corpus' documents.
+Following that, this document presents an overview of the New York Time production process to provide context for understanding the contents of corpus.
 This document concludes with a number of useful statistics about the corpus.